Moyanogdev/Moyanogdev/README.md

 ### Let's make something special❗ 🚀

-- 💻 Currently working as Freelance
+- 💻 Currently working at Etna Education and also as a Freelance
 - 🌱 I’m currently learning React Native at Coderhouse
 - 📫 How to reach me: gmoyanodvlpr@gmail.com